CRAFT'S BEST OF ECUADOR AND GALAPAGOS

 At the agreed upon time, your driver will meet you at the hotel to begin your drive to Mashpi Lodge.

-After been comfortably settled in your room you will be greeted by one of our naturalists who will give you an introductory talk about the cloud forest and its conservation, the activities during your stay and some helpful tips about what to wear and what to bring to the excursions.
-This talk will take place before lunch at our library and lasts around 30 minutes.
+After been comfortably settled in your room you will be greeted by a naturalists who will give you an introductory talk about the cloud forest and its conservation, the activities during your stay and some helpful tips about what to wear and what to bring to the excursions.
+This talk will take place before lunch in the library and lasts around 30 minutes.

-At 3:30pm we will gather together at the lobby in order to head to the Napa Trail.
-This trail starts at the side of the road, across areas where the forest is regenerating and large patches of pristine forest.
+At 3:30pm, gather together in the lobby and head to the Napa Trail.
+This trail starts at the side of the road, across areas where the forest is regenerating as well as large patches of pristine forest.
 For this reason this trail is ideal to explain the ecological succession processes and the importance of forest conservation for the Chocó region.
 Also this is a trail of great scenic beauty and toward the end of the trail you will find one of the unique attractions, a forest of “iron palm” (Iriartea deltoidea), which wood is used in different ways, mostly in house construction.
 This is also a very good trail for bird watching.
 It is a moderate difficulty trail and the excursion takes 2 hours.

-Every evening for all our guests interested in knowing more deeply the cloud forest ecology, we have prepare a series of different lectures like the “Secret Wildlife of Mashpi, the trap camera project”, the “Chocó, a biological hotspot” about the formation and diversity of the Chocó, or about our scientific research projects.
-The lectures will be given by one of our naturalist or our resident biologist at 7:30pm.
+Every evening a series of different lectures is presented, such as the “Secret Wildlife of Mashpi, the trap camera project”, the “Chocó, a biological hotspot” about the formation and diversity of the Chocó, or about scientific research projects, for any guest interested in knowing the cloud forest ecology at a deeper level.
+The lectures will be given by an onsite naturalist or resident biologist at 7:30pm.

 Overnight at Mashpi Lodge (D)